Ian1528/snowplow-results-website/README.md

 Detailed, animated maps may be found in the [results](https://ian1528.github.io/snowplow-results-website/results/) section of the website.

+***New, updated results obtained by altering the cost function to avoid unecessary turns are in the [updated results](https://ian1528.github.io/snowplow-results-website/results_updated/) section.

 ### 4.1 Route 1

 The first snowplow is responsible for the eastern half of the city.
 Estimated time: 6.1 hours.